crossplane/crossplane/design/design-doc-smaller-providers.md

 the control plane offline for an hour while it scales to handle the load.

 Problems tend to start happening once you’re over - very approximately - 500 CRDs.
-Keep in mind that many folks are installing Kubernetes alongside other tools that use CRDs.
+Keep in mind that many folks are installing Crossplane alongside other tools that use CRDs.
 Here’s a brief survey of the number of CRDs common tools
 install: